modio/modio-docs/public/en-us/features/authentication/platform.md

 Platform Single Sign-On uses the existing OpenID Authentication of the active gaming platform (such as *Steam* or *PlayStation)* to verify users.
 This is the recommended method for games where [Custom SSO](/authentication/openid) isn't a viable option.

 With this method, the user will be able to access your game's UGC by signing into the native system of the platform they are playing the game on.
-These platforms include *Steam, PlayStation®, Xbox Live, Nintendo Switch Online, Epic Games, GOG Galaxy, Meta Quest, iOS and Android*.
+These platforms include *Steam, PlayStation®, XBOX Live, Nintendo Switch Online, Epic Games, GOG Galaxy, Meta Quest, iOS and Android*.

 As this method uses each platform's native authentication system, it offers a single sign-on solution for *each* platform, as opposed to a single sign-on solution for *all* platforms.